mighty-gerbils/gerbil-persist/persist.md

 To detect which objects are old and can be deleted, and avert memory leaks, the compiler will implement the static or dynamic model of ownership or liveness of context objects in the programming language semantics.
+The high-level approach may or may not perform better than the low-level approach in persisting program; yet support for all the primitives and transformations described may be required anyway to deal with Schema Upgrade.

 A lot of the problems, solutions and workarounds will be the same whether the persistence implementation is higher-level (more work done by the compiler)